 Slow your roll a bit, ladies and gentlemen.
 Take a deep breath in and exhale out.
 Do Not Be Fooled!
 Yes, it is very flattering to get that kind of attention all at one time.
 And it’s very easy to become relaxed and over confident and even worse, gullible.
 If you don’t remember anything else that I say here, please remember this: When you meet someone online, treat it the same way you would as though the two of you met in person at the supermarket, at a bookstore, or a party.
 Use the SAME common sense online that you would use in real life.
 The man or woman who you meet online is a real person (there are exceptions to this that will be further discussed in my next post – Do’s and Don’ts For Online Dating) – who will be disseminating information that you share with them.
 Be mindful of what you share.
 For instance, you wouldn’t tell a stranger your life story the first time you met them at a coffee shop, would you?
 I sure hope not!
 Then don’t do it online either.
 Keep your wits about you and don’t allow all the immediate attention and the barrier of your computer screen to suck you into revealing things too soon.
 The internet is exactly that: In.ter.net.
 It intertwines our lives with each other – proceed with caution!

 What online dating does is bring a variety of people to you – REALLY FAST!
 People from different states, cities and even continents.
 I have met men who lived in other states, most of whom I’ve never met in person, but we enjoyed great conversation and lots of laughs when the chemistry was right.
 And once or twice, I even met someone from another state and the chemistry was right and they flew down to visit me.
 We had a great time, but things still didn’t work out.
 That’s okay and that’s life.
 But if I only made myself available to the pool of men in my city, I’d really be limiting myself.
-So, how else would I meet men from other places if I wasn’t traveling all the time?(which I’m not).
-I wouldn’t and I would be confined to only what Atlanta or the state of Georgia had to offer.
+So, how else would I meet men from other places if I wasn’t traveling all the time?(which I’m not), I wouldn’t and I would be confined to only what Atlanta or the state of Georgia had to offer.
 It’s about broadening your scope…casting a wider net – stepping out of your comfort zone and trying something a little (or a lot) different.

 Online dating isn’t for everyone.
 But if you’re the least bit curious about it and willing to reach out beyond your own neighborhood and beyond your own comfort zone, give it a try.
 This has been MY experience: No, I never met the love of my life online, but I hope you’ll prove me wrong and meet yours there!
 Make a liar out of me and then invite me to your wedding!
 LOL

 Average Online Dating Membership – $50.00-75.00/mo. – Depending on which site you choose

 Cost of a simple first ‘Meet & Greet’ – $ 25.00 -$40.00 – Cup of coffee/tea or even a glass of wine.

 The cost of Practicing Common Sense when it comes to dating (on and offline) – PRICELESS!!